aws/eks-anywhere/docs/content/en/docs/packages/prereq.md

 {{% content "../getting-started/airgapped/airgap-packages.md" %}}

 Once the curated packages images are in your local registry mirror, you must configure the curated packages controller to use your local registry mirror post-cluster creation.
 Configure the `defaultImageRegistry` and `defaultRegistry` settings for the `PackageBundleController` to point to your local registry mirror by applying a similar `yaml` definition as the one below to your standalone or management cluster.
-See the [Packages configuration documenation]({{< relref "./packages/#packagebundlecontrollerspec" >}}) for more information.
+See the [Packages configuration documentation]({{< relref "./packages/#packagebundlecontrollerspec" >}}) for more information.

 ```yaml
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1